thesairajyv/Chrome-GVC-extension/README.md

 1. After loading the extension, you'll see its icon in the Chrome toolbar
 2. Click the extension icon to open the popup
+3. Enter a call number in the input field (e.g., "123" for CxCall-123)
-3. Click 'Create CxCall Event' button
+4. Click 'Create CxCall Event' button
-4. If this is your first time:
+5. If this is your first time:
    - You'll be prompted to sign in with your Google account
    - Grant the necessary permissions when prompted
-5. The extension will:
+6. The extension will:
-   - Create a 30-minute calendar event titled 'CxCall'
+   - Create a 30-minute calendar event titled 'CxCall-[number]'
    - Generate a Google Meet link
    - Copy the Meet link to your clipboard
    - Show a success message